GLOBAL ENERGY MANAGEMENT & SALES

 image of the expertise Smart Contract

 In this article, we will define smart contracts and discuss their role in the energy sector, as well as the benefits and limitations of using them.
-We will also examine how TEO-the energy origin utilizes smart contracts to generate origin certificates and ensure trust in their processes.
+We will also examine how Attributes utilizes smart contracts to generate origin certificates and ensure trust in their processes.

 Definition